 - Upper Senior classes (Y10 and Y11)

 Throughout the school, there is an emphasis on the importance of literacy and numeracy.

 The broader curriculum includes English, Mathematics, Science, Core Skills, French, Spanish, Geography, History, Drama, Music, Art, Technology and Crafts (including working with resistant materials, cooking, sewing and horticulture), Computer Science, Careers, Life Skills, Personal, Social, Health and Economics Education (PSHEE), Relationships and Sex Education, Religious Studies (RS) and Physical Education (PE).

 We have a very versatile and talented staff and, due to our small size, some teach more than one subject.
 Those of us who are both parents and teachers have discovered the privilege of combining a love of a subject, a commitment to Christian Education and the chance of being fully involved in the education of our children.

 The school has to plan for the future.
 We need to make provision for the teaching.
 This includes making sure that the premises are comfortable, safe and secure and we have teaching staff.
 Utilities, staff costs and materials are fixed costs and are managed appropriately.
 These costs are covered by fees.
 Other costs are not.

 The model we work to is explained to every parent when they join the school.
-As head teacher this is usually the last time I speak directly to parents about finance.
 We all need reminding of this spoken agreement so that the school can continue to prosper.